jzedwards/jzcounters/squad-leader/readme.md

 # Overview
 Squad Leader counters rework to SVG format.
 Uses Acumin Pro font for match.
-1200ppi scans converted to SVG in Adobe Illustrator
+1200ppi scans converted to SVG in Adobe Illustrator.

-# New in this Version (v1.0)
+# New in this Version (v1.1)
-first release
+updated from counter sheet in Illustrator

 # Fixed in this Version (v1.0)
 na